-Claimants receiving a legacy benefit who were not entitled to any Housing Benefit won't have had the benefit cap applied to their legacy benefit.
-In addition, some claimants may not receive enough Housing Benefit for the full cap to be applied but will have a 50 pence Housing Benefit award to ensure they can access Discretionary Housing Payments.
+Those claimants receiving a Legacy benefit who were not entitled to any Housing Benefit won't have had the Benefit Cap applied to their Legacy benefit.
+In addition, some claimants may not receive enough Housing Benefit for the full Benefit Cap to be applied - but will have a 50 pence Housing Benefit award to ensure they can access Discretionary Housing Payments.

-Both these cases will not receive transitional protection whether they migrate naturally to Universal Credit or as part of the move to Universal Credit process and they will be either newly capped or capped by a greater amount.
-The cap is applied immediately on transferring to Universal Credit.
+In both these cases, a claimant will not receive Transitional Protection whether they migrate naturally to Universal Credit or as part of the move to Universal Credit process.
+This means they will be either newly capped or capped by a greater amount.
+The Benefit Cap is applied immediately on transferring to Universal Credit.